Reviewed by: HU Medical Review Board | Last reviewed: October 2020 | Last updated: November 2020

 - Puffy eyelid

-As with all migraines, it is very important to keep an accurate record, a log of all attacks.
-A migraine journal is a very good way to keep track of migraine symptoms, migraine triggers, what happened before the migraine attack and how long it lasted.
+A migraine journal is a good way to keep track of your migraine symptoms, triggers, what happened before the migraine attack, and how long symptoms lasted.